 Ringing in the ears (tinnitus) is noise originating in the ear rather than in the environment.
 It is a symptom and not a specific disease.
 Tinnitus is very common—10 to 15% of people experience it to some degree.

 Subjective tinnitus is by far the most common type.
-It is caused by abnormal activity in the part of the brain responsible for processing sound (auditory cortex).
+It is caused by abnormal activity in the part of the brain responsible for processing sound (auditory cortex) and is often a symptom of ear-related disorders.
 Doctors do not fully understand how this abnormal activity develops.

 Objective tinnitus is much less common.
-It represents actual noise created by structures near the ear.
+It represents actual noise created by structures near the ear such as noise generated by blood flowing through arteries or veins.
 Other people can sometimes hear the sounds of objective tinnitus if they listen closely.

 Causes of Ear Ringing or Buzzing

 More than 75% of ear-related disorders include tinnitus as a symptom, and people who have hearing loss, regardless of cause, often develop tinnitus.
-The most common causes of subjective tinnitus include
+These disorders include

 Exposure to loud noises or explosions (acoustic trauma)

-Other causes of tinnitus include middle ear infections Otitis Media (Acute) Acute otitis media is a bacterial or viral infection of the middle ear.
+Tinnitus can also be a symptom in people with middle ear infections Otitis Media (Acute) Acute otitis media is a bacterial or viral infection of the middle ear.
 Acute otitis media often occurs in people with a cold or allergies.
 The infected ear is painful.
 Doctors examine the eardrum... read more , disorders that block the ear canal Objects in the Ear Objects in the ear can be removed by flushing the ear canal with sterile water or saline or using suction, forceps, or other tools.
 If the foreign body cannot easily be removed, a referral to... read more (such as an external ear infection [external otitis], excessive ear wax, or foreign bodies), problems with the eustachian tube (which connects the middle ear and the back of the nose) due to allergies or other causes of obstruction, otosclerosis (a disorder of excess bone growth in the middle ear), and temporomandibular disorders Temporomandibular Disorders The temporomandibular joints are the connections between the temporal bones of the skull and the lower jawbone (mandible).
 There are two temporomandibular joints, one on each side of the face... read more .
-An uncommon but serious cause is a vestibular schwannoma Vestibular Schwannoma A vestibular schwannoma (also known as an acoustic neuroma) is a noncancerous (benign) tumor that originates in the cells that wrap around the vestibular nerve (Schwann cells).
-These tumors... read more , a noncancerous (benign) tumor of part of the nerve leading from the inner ear.
+An uncommon but serious cause is a vestibular schwannoma Vestibular Schwannoma A vestibular schwannoma (also called an acoustic neuroma) is a noncancerous (benign) tumor that originates in the cells that wrap around the vestibular nerve (Schwann cells).
+Vestibular schwannomas... read more , a noncancerous (benign) tumor of part of the nerve leading from the inner ear.